Vivint Smart Home Review

 Those high rankings don’t surprise us; when our tester installed the service in his own home, the technician came prepared with protective shoe covers and borrowed the vacuum to clean any mess after he was finished.
 He even noticed an extra camera our tester didn’t need and removed it from the bill.

 Vivint Smart Home app

 Like with most system apps, the Vivint Smart Home app enables you to completely automate your system and control it from anywhere.
 You can monitor your surveillance and doorbell cameras, alter the temperature, arm and disarm the system, and create custom alerts.

 Vivint’s app also has some unique features.
-You can set your doors to auto-lock at specific time each night — so no wondering if you’ve forgotten to lock a door as your head hits the pillow.
+You can set your doors to auto-lock at a specific time each night — so no wondering if you’ve forgotten to lock a door as your head hits the pillow.
 There’s also the option to disarm the system automatically after entering your pin; no need to race to the control panel.
 Each user in the household can create their own account, with limited permissions and personal notifications.

 Vivint's list of integration options is pretty endless.
 From Amazon Echo to Nest, anything with Z-Wave protocol can be integrated into the system.
 Z-Wave is essentially the wireless language that devices communicate on, and the majority of the third-party smart tech market uses it.
 And unlike other security providers, you can purchase many of these smart devices from Vivint itself.